Before you start: what you are actually signing up for

 openclaw config validate

-That is approximately 20 minutes per upgrade when done correctly, times 2-4 upgrades per month.
-This is before accounting for any breaking changes that require you to rewrite custom skills or handle config schema migrations manually.
+That is approximately 20 minutes per upgrade done correctly, times 2-4 upgrades per month.
+This is before accounting for any breaking changes that require rewriting custom skills or handling config schema migrations manually.

-Common things that break after an upgrade: config schema changes (fix: openclaw doctor --fix), skill API changes where functions have been renamed or removed, session file format changes that make older sessions unreadable, and tools.profile defaulting to messaging which strips read/write/exec permissions from the agent.
-After every upgrade run openclaw config validate and verify in Telegram that the bot still responds correctly before calling it done.
+Common things that break after an upgrade: config schema changes (fix: openclaw doctor --fix), skill API changes where functions have been renamed, and tools.profile defaulting to messaging which strips read/write/exec permissions from the agent.
+After every upgrade, run openclaw config validate and verify in Telegram that the bot still responds before calling it done.

 The community's practical workaround for critical deployments: pin to a specific version in docker-compose.yml (image: ghcr.io/openclaw/openclaw:2026.3.12) and only upgrade when you have time to handle breakage.
-This means you will fall behind on security patches — which brings you back to the CVE-2026-25253 situation.
+This means falling behind on security patches — which means CVE-2026-25253 all over again.
 There is no clean answer.

-Self-hosting OpenClaw is the right call if you want zero monthly software cost, full data sovereignty, or the ability to run entirely local models.
-It is the wrong call if that 20-minute monthly upgrade process (4+ hours/year just on updates, before any breakage) is time you don't have, or if a breaking change taking down your agent on a Saturday is a problem.
+Self-hosting OpenClaw makes sense if you want zero monthly software cost, full data sovereignty, or the ability to run entirely local models.
+It stops making sense if that 20-minute monthly upgrade process (4+ hours per year on updates alone, before breakage) is time you do not have.

 Three managed OpenClaw options: ClawHost (purpose-built for OpenClaw, handles auto-updates), Blink Claw (managed service with automatic update management), and Zeabur (container deployment platform that works with the Docker image).

-There is also Hermes Agent — MIT licensed, built by Nous Research, with a hermes claw migrate command that migrates your OpenClaw config, memories, skills, and environment variables.
-Hermes ships with a more stable release cadence: fewer breaking changes, better backwards compatibility, and managed hosting (Hermes OS) with one-click deployment and automatic updates.
-If you have spent three Saturdays debugging OpenClaw upgrades, that is what the migration is for.
+There is also Hermes Agent — MIT licensed, built by Nous Research, with hermes claw migrate to migrate your OpenClaw config, memories, skills, and environment variables.
+Hermes has a more stable release cadence, fewer breaking changes, and managed hosting (Hermes OS) with one-click deployment.
+If you have spent three Saturdays debugging OpenClaw upgrades, that migration exists for a reason.